I’m always on the lookout for new writing competitions and will update the list below as I sign up for them.

 2025

-I’m mostly a pantser, relying on only a briefly imagined outline.
-Often, I write in a stream-of-consciousness or flow state.
-I don’t plan too much, which if you know me outside of writing, that's astonishing!
 But that doesn’t mean I can’t write with intention in every word.
-This year, I plan to write with more intention and deepen my understanding of the craft.
-After all, I chose this path—why not walk tall while doing it?
+This year, I plan to write more deliberately and deepen my understanding of the craft.
+After all, I chose this path—why not walk tall while doing it.

 My first draft was 4,265 words, but after seven rounds of revisions, I cut it down to 3,075 words—just under WP’s grace limit of 3,100.